fluencelabs/nox/vm/vm_bench/README.md

 ## VM benchmark tests

-This benchmark consists of a few tests which can be used to measure performance of various WebAssembly virtual machines.
+This microbenchmark consists of a few tests which can be used to measure performance of various WebAssembly virtual machines.
+It should be noted this benchmark is by definition is not comprehensive and might not reflect performance on real life workloads.

+However, each test was crafted in a way that would prevent the virtual machine from optimizing them using the dead code elimination.
+Most tests also prevent intermediate results memoization (with `fibonacci_bigint` and `factorization_reikna` being exceptions) and allow to specify an RNG seed to obtain repeatable benchmark results.

 Each test exports the `main` function which is called by the benchmark runner.
 There are also few compile-time parameters in each test that can be adjusted using the corresponding environment variables.
-Benchmark has been successfully tested on Mac and should also run smoothly on Linux.
+The benchmark has been successfully tested on Mac and should run smoothly on Linux as well.

-Below we assume that Fluence GitHub repo has been already cloned and we are in the `vm_bench/tests` directory:
+To run tests Rust Cargo package manager should be installed – the easiest way would be to follow [Rust instructions](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+Below we also assume that Fluence GitHub repo has been already cloned and we are in the `vm_bench/tests` directory:

 ```shell
 git clone --recursive https://github.com/fluencelabs/fluence